zheng-wang/irontest/README.md

 ## Characteristics
 - Web UI, so zero installation for end users.
+- No (or little) programming skills are required to use the tool.
 - Centralized test cases and environments management, enabling team work by default.
 - No middleware.
 - Platform independent.
 Can run on Windows, Linux/Unix and Mac.